olibob/gittutorial/Git-Tuto.md

 - now we can re-arrange the history as we see fit
   - re-order commits (demo)
   - squash commits that belong together (demo squash)
+- switch to master and merge the branch: `git checkout master` and `git merge -no-ff f/add-E`

 What happens if you rebase a public branch on a feature branch?
 - You change the history of the public branch.